Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 In this post, we break down what you need to know about your 0 percent VA disability rating and how to make the most of your benefits.

 Once the VA has determined that your disability is service-connected, it will be rated at a specific percentage based on your symptoms’ presence and severity.
-Ratings typically increase in ten-point steps, but the rating criteria for each disability are different.
+Ratings typically increase in 10-point steps, but the rating criteria for each disability are different.

-A 0 percent VA disability rating is usually given when you have a condition that might eventually worsen or improve, but currently isn’t severe enough to be rated at a compensable level.
+A 0 percent VA disability rating is usually given when you have a condition that might eventually worsen or improve but currently isn’t severe enough to be rated at a compensable level.
 (This is why a 0 percent rating is also called a non-compensable rating.)

 You can find the criteria the VA uses to rate symptoms and severity for each condition in the VA’s Schedule for Rating Disabilities.
 This document contains a complete list of every condition that can be service-connected, along with the criteria used to rate it.